 OECD Home › Statistics Directorate › Latest Documents

-The OECD unemployment rate was stable at 8.0% in November 2012, unchanged from the previous month.
+The OECD unemployment rate increased to 8.1% in January 2013, compared with 8.0% in the previous month.

-Composite leading indicators (CLIs), designed to anticipate turning-points in economic activity relative to trend, show signs of stabilising economic outlook in most major economies.
+Composite leading indicators (CLIs), designed to anticipate turning-points in economic activity relative to trend, show diverging growth patterns in the economic outlook of major economies.

 This easing in the annual rate of inflation mainly reflected the slower growth in energy prices, which increased by 1.8% in the year to January, down from 2.9% in the year to December.

 Compared to the third quarter, the value of merchandise exports and imports for the G7 and BRICS countries increased by 1.2% and 1.0%, respectively.